A proof of the Kudla-Rapoport conjecture for Kr\"amer models: Global applications

-Now we assume $m=n$.
-Analogous to the local situation (\ref{eq:IntL}), we can define its local arithmetic intersection numbers $\Int_{T,\nu}(\varphi_K)$ for any place $\nu$ of $E$.
-Let $v$ be the place of $F_0$ under $\nu$.
-By \cite[Lemma 15.3]{HSY3} (see also \cite[Proposition 2.22]{KR2}), it suffices to consider the case when $v$ is nonsplit in $F$.
-When $\varphi_K$ is of the form \eqref{eq:testfunction} and $v$ is finite, define
+Let $T\in \Herm_n(F)$ be a nonsingular $F/F_0$-hermitian matrix of size $n$.
+Given $(T,\varphi_K)$, we can define an arithmetic degree as follows.
+First, analogous to the local situation (\ref{eq:IntL}), we can define a local arithmetic intersection numbers $\Int_{T,\nu}(\varphi_K)$ for any place $\nu$ of $E$.
+First we assume $\nu$ is finite and let $v$ be the place of $F_0$ under $\nu$.
+By the same proof of \cite[Proposition 2.22]{KR2}, it suffices to consider the case when $v$ is nonsplit in $F$.
+When $\varphi_K$ is of the form \eqref{eq:testfunction}, define